-Then, why did I head to Tokyo Motor Show, which is one of the biggest events for car manias and industry professionals in the world?
+First, I have one thing to tell you.
+I don’t have a driver’s licence.
+Then, why did I head for Tokyo Motor Show, which is one of the biggest events for car manias and industry professionals in the world?

 One of the reasons is Tokyo Direct Guide.
 Tokyo Motor Show is a big show held once two years that many international people visit.
 It’s time for me to write a travel guide for those people, especially first-time visitors to Tokyo.

 But another reason is bigger.
 I wanted to see “smart mobility!”

 What’s amazing is that we don’t need any car knowledge nor a driver’s licence to have TEST RIDES for some of them!

 Maniac knowledge is not necessary when you try something new.
 I’m writing this report of Tokyo Motor Show 2015 from a viewpoint of an amateur of amateurs.